ome/omero-documentation/omero/sysadmins/customization.rst

 The sections below describe how to set up these features.

-Note that depending on the deployment choice, OMERO.web will not activate configuration changes until Gunicorn is restarted using ``omero web restart``.
+Note that depending on the deployment choice, OMERO.web will not activate configuration changes until Gunicorn is restarted using :command:`omero web restart`.

 Index page